 In addition, Appleford is able to offer the services of our own fully qualified counsellor/psychotherapist.

 The development of responsibility, good manners and well-honed social skills are fundamental to life at Appleford.
-We still adhere to ‘old fashioned’ principals of politeness and respect for others and we reinforce this through well-developed PSHEE&C lessons and fair systems of reward and sanctions.
+We still adhere to ‘old fashioned’ principals of politeness and respect for others and we reinforce this through a well-developed PSHEE programme and fair systems of reward and sanctions.
 Children are encouraged to take on extra responsibility around the school and our Prefect system provides support for younger pupils and the acknowledgement by the school of those pupils who ‘go the extra mile’.